 Fortunately, the Responsible Investment Association Australiasia (RIAA), the peak body of ethical investors in Australia and New Zealand, have published a report covering this very issue.
-The RIAA compared the performance of a selection of ethical investment funds against mainstream funds that don’t apply a specific ethical framework.
+The RIAA compared the performance of a selection of ethical investment funds, such as those created based on environmental, social and governance (ESG) considerations, against mainstream funds that don’t apply a specific ethical framework.
 They compared performance over 1, 3, 5 and 10-year time frames based on the asset-weighted net returns.

 How do ethical funds compare to Australian Share funds?

 The first comparison has taken the average of 17-34 Australian share based responsible investment funds and compared it to mainstream Australian share fund benchmarks.
 As can be seen in the below chart, the responsible investment funds outperformed the Morningstar: Australia Fund Equity Large Blend across all time frames, and the S&P/ASX300 index for all periods except the 3-year time frame.

 Considering online share trading?
 The table below displays a snapshot of online share trading platforms on Canstar’s database, sorted by star rating (highest to lowest) and with links to providers’ websites.
 Please note the Star Ratings are based on the casual investor profile (average of 2 trades per month).
 Always ensure you read the PDS before selecting a online share trading provider.